MeganNyhan/CI_PP5_SALT/README.md

 <img src="docs/test-user-stories/view_stories.png"></details>
 <hr>

-    4."As a user of the site, I want to be able to open and read the court news stories."
+    4."As a site user, I would like to be able to buy a product from the site successfully and easily."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Detailed blog post section of the site| The user can read the blog post stories once they have navigated into a story the want to read.| The user can read the post on the site| Works as expected|